-But now, I worked on commercial projects with specialists from a variety of fields.
-And now I'm sure - I want to continue doing it.
+But now, I work on commercial projects with specialists from a variety of fields.
+And now I'm sure that I want to continue doing it.

-After three months of work on real projects, I want to tell you my story, from being a civil engineer to becoming a product designer.
+After three months of work on commercial projects, I want to tell you my story, from being a civil engineer to becoming a product designer.

 How I decided to pivot my career

-I have always wanted to do something significant to improve my loved ones’ lives in the future.
-In elementary school, I’ve always preferred to solve math problems or to make a technical drawing rather than write essays.
+I have always wanted to do something significant to improve the lives of my loved ones' in the future.
+In elementary school, I always preferred solving math problems or making technical drawings rather than writing essays.

 In mid-2019, after obtaining a master’s degree in civil engineering, I decided to change the direction of my career.
 I realized that I prefer to design visually rather than technically.
-My interest in psychology, people’s behavior, and decisions has also grown.
+My interest in psychology (more specifically, people’s behavior) has also grown.

 Understanding product design